chenhcs/FINER/README.md

 sh train.sh
 ```
 - Trained models will be saved in the `./saved_models/` directory.
 The model performance with predictions will be saved in the `./results/` directory.
-- Modify the files in the `./hyper_prms/` to adjust model hyper-parameters.
+- Modify the files in the `./hyper_prms/` directory to adjust model hyper-parameters.

 ## Predictions
 Predictions on tissue specific GO terms by FINER are provided in the `./predictions/` directory.